By Reed Mangels, PhD, RD

 Iron and Zinc

 Iron’s role in pregnancy is primarily to support the development of blood–both for the baby and for the mother’s increased blood supply.
 Inadequate iron results in iron deficiency anemia which can increase the risk of your baby being born prematurely.
 Vegan diets can (and should!) contain many foods that are high in iron including dried beans and whole grains.
-To promote iron absorption, be sure to have a vitamin C source at every meal that features a rich source of iron.
+When eaten together with iron-rich foods, a squirt of lemon (or some other source of Vitamin C) can dramatically improve iron absorption rates.
 Vitamin C sources include citrus fruits and juices, tomato products, and broccoli.
 Because iron needs are so high during pregnancy, many pregnant women take a low-dose iron supplement.
 Talk to your health care provider about whether or not you should take an iron supplement during pregnancy.

 Zinc is essential for your baby’s development.
-Like iron, zinc is found in whole grains and beans as well as nuts and seeds.
+Rich sources include whole grains, beans, nuts, and seeds.
 See this Vegan Nutrition Guide for more information about zinc.